farirpgs/fari-games/_games/charge-rpg.md

 >
 > Use this to when there's a `bad outcome` on a PC's Action Roll.
 >
-> Either
+> Either:
 >
 > - The `effect` of the roll is reduced.
-> - A complication occurs.
+> - A narrative `complication` occurs (you can track this on the character sheet).
-> - The opportunity is lost and you got to try a new tactic.
+> - The opportunity is lost and you got to try a new approach.
 > - The `position` worsen.
-> - Take `Stress`
+> - The PC takes `Stress`
 >   - `+1 Stress` for a `controlled` position
 >   - `+2 Stress` for a `risky` position
 >   - `+3 Stress` for a `desperate` position